WhatsApp security breach may have targeted human rights groups

 "The DPC understands that the vulnerability may have enabled a malicious actor to install unauthorised software and gain access to personal data on devices which have WhatsApp installed," the regulator said in a statement.

-Cyber security experts said the vast majority of users were unlikely to have been affected.
+Cyber security experts said the vast majority of WhatsApp users were unlikely to have been affected.

-Scott Storey, a senior lecturer in cyber security at Sheffield Hallam University, believes most WhatsApp users were not affected since this appears to be governments targeting specific people, mainly human rights campaigners.

-"For the average end user, it's not something to really worry about," he said, adding that WhatsApp found the vulnerability and quickly fixed it.
-"This isn't someone trying to steal private messages or personal details."

-(Additional reporting Tamara Mathias and Padraic Halpin; Editing by Louise Heavens/Keith Weir/Jane Merriman)
+(Additional reporting by Steven Scheer and Ari Rabinovitch, Tamara Mathias and Padraic Halpin; Editing by Keith Weir, Jane Merriman and Leslie Adler)